jyhong0304/KCNet/README.md

 # KCNet : An Insect-Inspired Single-Hidden-Layer Neural Network with Randomized Binary Weights for Prediction and Classification Tasks

-This repository is the official implementation of [KCNet].
+This repository is the official implementation of KCNet.
 All source codes were implented in Python 3.7.

 ## Abstract